 The envisaged chapters are outlined here.

 The publisher’s print date is in good time for AGU 2022.
 First drafts of chapters should be completed before June 15th 2021 at which point they will be subject to peer-review (during Feb.
 2020 contributing authors were granted a few additional months in recognition of UCU strikes and their import).
-Given this extension, no additional measure is deemed necessary to take account of the impacts of COVID-19 and any illness or other impacts among authors will be addressed on a case-by-case basis.
+Given this extension, no further extension to take account of the impacts of the very serious COVID-19 situation is needed; any concerns among authors will be addressed on a case-by-case basis.

 This advanced-level standalone reference book will have a strong yet multi-disciplinary planetary science focus pertaining to the pre-cursors of life and the origin(s) of habitable worlds.
-This book will also identify the usefulness of this knowledge for sustainability on Earth and ethical practices / legal constraints during the colonisation of other worlds in future.
+This book will also identify the usefulness of this knowledge for sustainability on Earth and ethical practices / legal constraints during the further exploration of space and potential development of civilsations on other worlds in future.
 All submitted works will be subject to rigorous peer review.
 Peer-reviewers are thanked in advance for the provision of their time and expertise.

-**Affordable access options for educators and students will be sought.
+**Affordable access options for educators and students have been sought.

 **Guidelines for chapter preparations and the benefits to authors / reviewers are summarised here.
+The publisher’s T1 template and instructions is here.
 Any further questions should be directed to me by email (address is below) and as soon as possible.

-To gain from a range of perspectives and to draw from many talent pools, multidisciplinary and diverse authoring teams are strongly encouraged.
+To gain from a range of perspectives and to draw from many talent pools, multidisciplinary and diverse authoring teams have been strongly encouraged.
 Commitments from chapter authors include but are not limited to: